Faisal of Saudi Arabia: Agricultural development

-In 1965, the Ministry of Agriculture collaborated with multinational consulting firms to establish a comprehensive program for water exploration.
-This initiative aimed to systematically search for water resources by extraction.
-The Ministry dedicated its endeavors to enhance agricultural practices, promote livestock and fisheries, conserve plant species, combat desertification, and provide guidance to farmers for improving date production.
-Furthermore, it actively encouraged the commercial sector to invest in the packaging and preservation of dates.
-Several significant projects were successfully accomplished during this period, including the construction of the Jizan Dam in 1970, which was completed with the assistance of foreign corporations.
-In Al-Ahsa, a water-saving initiative was implemented through an irrigation and drainage project, aimed at conserving water from springs and wells while effectively utilizing any surplus.
-Dams were constructed in Abha, Al-Majma'ah, and along Wadi Hanifa near Riyadh to collect rainwater.
-Moreover, agricultural ventures were initiated in Tabuk Province, Al-Jawf Province, Wadi Sirhan, Al-Qassim Province, Al Aflaj Governorate, Wadi Bisha, and Najran Province.
-The Ministry also instructed the Agricultural Bank to offer loans to farmers and fishermen for the procurement of essential equipment, with the condition that the loans be repaid in interest-free, long-term installments.
+In 1965, the Ministry of Agriculture worked with multinational consulting firms on a water exploration program.
+During this period, the ministry also pursued policies related to agriculture, livestock, fisheries, plant conservation, combating desertification, and guiding farmers in improving date production.
+It also encouraged private-sector investment in the packaging and preservation of dates.
+Projects during this period included the construction of the Jizan Dam in 1970 with the assistance of foreign companies.
+In Al-Ahsa, an irrigation and drainage project was carried out to conserve water from springs and wells and make use of surplus water.
+Dams were also built in Abha, Al-Majma'ah, and along Wadi Hanifa near Riyadh to collect rainwater.
+Agricultural projects were launched in Tabuk Province, Al-Jawf Province, Wadi Sirhan, Al-Qassim Province, Al Aflaj Governorate, Wadi Bisha, and Najran Province.
+The government also directed the Agricultural Bank to provide farmers and fishermen with long-term, interest-free loans for equipment purchases.

 Transportation development

-Under his leadership, Faisal oversaw the extensive expansion of modern road networks throughout the Kingdom, enlisting the expertise of international companies for their implementation.
-These developments facilitated connections with neighboring countries such as Jordan, Syria, Iraq, and Kuwait.
-Additionally, he prioritized the development of agricultural roads, enabling villages and farmers to transport their products to market efficiently.
-In the realm of aviation, airports were expanded and upgraded, while Saudi Arabian Airlines acquired jet planes to enhance their services.
-Notably, an institute for civil aviation training was established in Jeddah.
-In parallel, port traffic experienced significant growth, with the expansion of the Jeddah Islamic Port and the establishment of new ports in Yanbu and Jazan.
+During Faisal’s reign, Saudi Arabia expanded its road network and improved links with neighboring countries including Jordan, Syria, Iraq, and Kuwait.
+His government also developed agricultural roads to help villages and farmers transport their products to market.
+In aviation, airports were expanded and upgraded, and Saudi Arabian Airlines acquired jet aircraft.
+A civil aviation training institute was established in Jeddah.
+Port facilities also expanded during this period, including the enlargement of the Jeddah Islamic Port and the establishment of ports in Yanbu and Jazan.